 - Then I added another 2, in between the earlier 2 pieces (at 3 o'clock and 9 o'clock position).
 At this point, I had 4 pieces on the cake, each in a quarter position on the cake.
 Next, I added 2 pieces of strawberries in between each quadrant.
 That way, it was easier for me to space the fruits evenly on the cake.

-- For the final touch on my dad’s 75th birthday cake, I added one butterscotch chip each in between each strawberry piece on the cake.
-And with that, the birthday cake was complete.
+- For the final touch on my dad's 75th birthday cake, I added one butterscotch chip each in between each strawberry half on the cake.
+And with that, the chocolate birthday cake was complete.

 What do you think?

 Like this easy chocolate birthday cake design for a 75th birthday?
 Here are my other posts you might want to check out: